FlipsideCrypto/flip/README.md

-# FLIP -- The Toolkit for OpenData
+# FLIP - The Toolkit for Open Data